Masters in Special Education Degrees & Programs

 The online Master’s in Special Education from Saint Joseph’s University includes specializations and certifications that are designed to meet the most pressing demands in today’s schools.

 - Newton, MANewton, MA

 Special Lasell's M.Ed. in Special Education/Moderate Disabilities (grades Pre-K-8) will prepare you to educate students with moderate disabilities in both inclusive general education classrooms and classrooms specifically created for students with...

 Winthrop University's M.Ed. in Special Education Intervention program prepares licensed teachers to build, lead and participate in intervention programs that build self-confidence in students through a near-seamless connection.

 The Special Education (SE) specialization is designed to prepare graduates to teach and work with individuals with various types of disabilities.

 Grand Canyon University

-This cross-categorical degree program is designed for any individual interested in the education of children with special needs in the K–12 setting, but who must postpone student teaching, or who does not seek a teaching certificate.
+This cross-categorical degree program is designed for any individual interested in the education of children with special needs in the K–12 setting, and who seek a teaching certificate.

 - Boca Raton, FLBoca Raton, FL

 As a student of the exceptional student education (ESE) program, you’ll be guided by expert faculty as you study diverse theories and engage in discussions regarding federal, state and local governances in special education.